cypress-io/cypress/docs/source/api/commands/server.md

 **Change the default response headers for all routes**

-When you stub requests, you can automatically control their response headers.
-This is useful when you want to send back meta data in the headers, such as *pagination* or *token* information.
+When you stub requests, you can automatically control their response `headers`.
+This is useful when you want to send back meta data in the `headers`, such as *pagination* or *token* information.

 {% note info  %}
-Cypress automatically sets `Content-Length` and `Content-Type` based on the response body you stub.
+Cypress automatically sets `Content-Length` and `Content-Type` based on the response `body` you stub.
 {% endnote %}

 ```javascript